kadena-community/kadena.js/packages/apps/docs/src/pages/docs/blogchain/2021/kadena-roadmap-for-q1-2021-2021-01-14.md

 “white-hat hacking” to find vulnerabilities in the new DEX, as any funds received through an exploit can be kept at the end of the Bountyswap program.

-Economic infrastructure development has already begun with [support for Ethereum bridge proofs](https://twitter.com/SirLensALot/status/1348435372565549056/photo/1) included in Chainweb 2.4.
+Economic infrastructure development has already begun with support for Ethereum bridge proofs

+[support for Ethereum bridge proofs](https://twitter.com/SirLensALot/status/1348435372565549056/photo/1)

+included in Chainweb 2.4.
 Upcoming milestones for the first quarter include launching an Ethereum bridge relay program, integrating a ZelCore DEX with Kadenaswap, and releasing an Ethereum bridge.
 An Ethereum bridge allows for